 Accessibility is progressing but not as fast as it should.
 Using my own learning journey, I’ll tell you about 7 misconceptions which might prevent you from improving the accessibility of your design.
 This blog post is a summary of a talk I delivered at the UCD Gathering Conference.
-The recording of this talk is available at the end of this post.
+The recording and the slides of this talk are available at the end of this post.

 - accessibility is hard and technical

 - it is about making sure your website works for screen readers

 - the silver bullet – there is one single thing you can do to ensure a fully accessible website